-Stock options granted under the Plan can be either ISOs or nonqualified stock options.
-An option may constitute an ISO only (i) if the grantee of such option is an employee of the Company or any subsidiary of the Company; (ii) to the extent specifically provided in the related award agreement; and (iii) to the extent that the aggregate fair market value (determined at the time the option is granted) of the shares of stock with respect to which all ISOs held by such grantee become exercisable for the first time during any calendar year (under the Plan and all other plans of the grantee's employer and its affiliates) does not exceed \$100,000.
+Stock options granted under the Second A&R Plan can be either incentive stock options ("ISOs") or nonqualified stock options.
+An option may constitute an ISO only (i) if the grantee of such option is an employee of the Company or any subsidiary of the Company; (ii) to the extent specifically provided in the related award agreement; and (iii) to the extent that the aggregate fair market value (determined at the time the option is granted) of the shares of stock with respect to which all ISOs held by such grantee become exercisable for the first time during any calendar year (under the Second A&R Plan and all other plans of the grantee's employer and its affiliates) does not exceed \$100,000.
 This limitation is applied by taking options into account in the order in which they were granted.